fcrozat/machinery/man/machinery-inspect-docker.1.md

 and generates a system description from the gathered data.
 After the inspection the container will be killed and removed again.
 This approach ensures that no containers and images are affected by the inspection.

+Right now we support only images from the type `docker`, which is set as default.

 The system data is structured into scopes, controlled by the `--scope` option.